ironforge-cloud/geyser-kafka/README.md

 ### Filtering

-If `program_ignores` are specified, then these addresses will be filtered out of the account updates and transaction notifications.
-More specifically, account update messages for these accounts will not be emitted, and transaction notifications for any transaction involving these accounts will not be emitted.
+~~If `program_ignores` are specified, then these addresses will be filtered out of the account updates and transaction notifications.
+More specifically, account update messages for these accounts will not be emitted, and transaction notifications for any transaction involving these accounts will not be emitted.~~
+`program_ignores` were removed and only `program_allowlist` is supported now.

 ### Message Wrapping